SaaraLeppis/SaaraLeppis/README.md

 I have experience in Sourcing and Purchase, International Trade, Product & Category Management related tasks through 20 years work experience as an agent.
 I have great knowledge of Chinese business culture and Supply Chain.

-I have learned basics of Python, Java & C#.
+Earlier I have studied basics of Python, Java & C#.

  &nbsp;